joergschwarzwaelder/hhc2020/Additional/CAN Bus Investigation.md

 ## CAN Bus Investigation
-Using grep it is possible to determine that " 19B" is the LOCK/UNLOCK signal.
+Using cut it is possible to determine that " 19B" is the LOCK/UNLOCK signal which is supposed to appear three times in the log .

     elf@7b2ad8c74795:~$ grep ' 19B' candump.log**
     (1608926664.626448) vcan0 19B#000000000000